Robert M. Danford: Early life

 Robert Melville Danford was born in New Boston, Illinois on July 7, 1879.
 His mother was Dora Noble Danford (1855-1894), and his father was Melville Cox Danford (1847-1921), a farmer and American Civil War veteran of the Union Army's 16th Illinois Volunteer Infantry Regiment.

 Danford was educated in New Boston, Mannon, and Aledo and at the academy which was part of Mount Vernon, Iowa's Cornell College.
 In 1899, he earned a Master of Accounts degree from Gem City Business College in Quincy, Illinois.
 In 1900, Danford began attendance at the United States Military Academy.
-He graduated in 1904 and was commissioned as a second lieutenant in the Field Artillery.
+He graduated 33rd in a class of 124 in June 1904 and was commissioned as a second lieutenant in the Field Artillery.